jacobEwing/manylandCode/space/README.md

 *   target reset

-    Perhaps not the perfect name for the script, it currently does two things:

-    *   Removes the player's target state (e.g. "THEY AREN'T TARGET KARRAKAS")
+    Removes the player's target state (e.g. "THEY AREN'T TARGET KARRAKAS")

-    *   Remove their location state (e.g. "THEY AREN'T AT KARRAKAS")This is called after the warp animation is initiated and before the player's new "AT" state is assigned.
+*   warp reset

+    Currently does two things:

+    1. Removes the player's "TARGET" state, e.g. "THEY AREN'T TARGET KARRAKAS".

+    2. Removes the player's "AT" state, e.g. "THEY AREN'T AT LYRIA".

     This will be a great potential place to put code that needs to be executed on every single warp but that does not differ between locations, reducing the actual amount of code used.